 So, if you’re a Virginia resident, should you attend the Charlottesville or the Wise campus?
 Keeping the cost of tuition and fees down is certainly something you should do, other things being equal.
 But other things are rarely equal.
 Being cost conscious means also being aware of what you are getting for what you are paying.

 In looking for an affordable education, you are also looking for an education that delivers the knowledge, skills, and springboard you need for a better job and wages.
 In other words, you are also looking for return on investment.
 When it comes to the public colleges and universities that deliver the best return on investment (such as enabling you to find a good, high-paying job upon graduation), the University of Virginia in Charlottesville ranks way up there.
 Indeed, it ranks #19 in our article The 50 Public Colleges with the Best Return on Investment.

 Finally, if you need to keep down the cost of higher education, and neither a community college nor a state college with in-state tuition works for you, then an online college may be the way to go.
 The topic of online colleges and online education is a big one, which we have dealt with at length elsewhere on this website.
 We therefore refer you to the following articles:

 - For a comprehensive overview of online colleges, including links to everything we’ve written at TBS about online higher education, check out our online colleges hub page: The Online Colleges Source.

-- For our single most important article about online colleges, check out our 100 Best Online Colleges article, updated regularly.
+- For our single most important article about online colleges, check out our The 50 Best Online Colleges & Universities 2019 article, updated regularly.
 Price information is included to help you find the schools in your price range.
 Also, scroll down for related rankings of online colleges, especially those by state.